-Rebecca Hunter is a Pain Specialist Physiotherapist with NHS Highland and a PhD student at the University of Highlands and Islands.
+Rebecca is a Pain Specialist Physiotherapist with NHS Highland and a PhD student at the University of Highlands and Islands.
 She has particular interest in digital health technology and the potential it has in providing equitable access to healthcare in remote and rural locations.
-Rebecca’s thesis is on digital self-management of chronic low back pain and in her presentation for BCS - The chartered IT society, she is presenting some of her findings from her PhD research.
+Rebecca’s thesis is on digital self-management of chronic low back pain and in her presentation for BCS, The Chartered Institute for IT, she is presenting some of her findings from her PhD research.

 @RealBackstory | email@example.com

 Our events are for adults aged 16 years and over.